Blunk-electronic/ET/README.md

 - Objects and structures within a schematic, library and board layout are very very complex things and require sound modelling.
 - If saftey critical and military applications use Ada, then is must be good for an advanced ECAD system as well.
 - Ada is beautiful :-)

+### Collaboration
+- We need a nice web site for the project.
+- You are highly welcome !